 - Now, you can see the D and E columns are hidden below.

-- Secondly, click on the Protect Sheet command.
+- Next, click on the Protect Sheet command.

-- Thirdly, to protect the sheet columns, you can enter a password to unhide and hide the D and E columns.
+- Then, to protect the sheet columns, you can enter a password to unhide and hide the D and E columns.

 - Finally, click OK.